phonty29/codecrafters-sqlite-java/README.md

 # Sample Databases

-To make it easy to test queries locally, we've added a sample database in the root of this repository: `sample.struct`.
+To make it easy to test queries locally, we've added a sample database in the root of this repository: `sample.storage`.

 This contains two tables: `apples` & `oranges`.
 You can use this to test your implementation for the first 6 stages.